Skip to main content

 Go Forth: Manage, Create and Connect

-Regardless if you are managing 10 social media accounts or just one, every organization’s priority should be to create meaningful, useful content for their online audiences–readers, listeners, viewers, and hopefully, customers.
+Regardless of whether you are managing 10 social media accounts or just one, every organization’s priority should be to create meaningful, useful content for their online audiences—readers, listeners, viewers, and hopefully, customers.
+Strong community management plays a crucial role in shaping how audiences interact with your brand, ensuring a positive user experience that keeps them engaged.

 Gen Handley